-- 1. Select View> Drawing Sheet 🖾 to turn off the display of the Drawing Sheet.
+- 1. Select View> Drawing Sheet 🔯 to turn off the display of the Drawing Sheet.
 This will prevent the Drawing Sheet from being selected when the title block and border are group-selected. - 2.
-Zoom $\square$ out so you can see the entire title block and border. - 3.
+Zoom \bigcirc out so you can see the entire title block and border. - 3.
 Click the Select Objects button, then click and drag to draw a rectangular selection marquee around the entire drawing.
-When you release the mouse button, all of the objects within the selection marquee will be selected as a group.

-- 4. Select Edit> Delete 🖾, click the Delete 🖾 edit button, or press the Delete key on your keyboard to delete the entire title block and border. - 5.
-Select View> Drawing Sheet 🖾 to turn the display of the Drawing Sheet back on. - 6.
-Make sure that Object Snaps 🖆 are enabled, particular Endpoint 旦 snaps. - 7.
-Select Edit> Preferences Preferences along.
-For more information, see "Behaviors Panel" on page 75 of the Reference Manual. - Under the Edit Type heading, select Concentric. - Specify the Jump value as the distance you would like your border to be drawn from the edge of the drawing sheet. - In this example, 1/2" is used. - 8.
-Select CAD> Boxes> Rectangular Polyline $\mathbb{N}$ , then click and drag a rectangle beginning at one corner of the drawing sheet and ending at the opposite corner. - Watch for the red snap indicators that will display at each corner when Endpoint snaps are enabled. - 9.
+When you release the mouse button, all of the objects within the selection marquee will be selected as a group. - 4.
+Select Edit> Delete X, click the Delete X edit button, or press the Delete key on your keyboard to delete the entire title block and border. - 5.
+Select View> Drawing Sheet 🔀 to turn the display of the Drawing Sheet back on. - 6.
+Make sure that Object Snaps 🕎 are enabled, particular Endpoint 🔲 snaps. - 7.
+Select Edit> Preferences Preferences Preferences dialog. - Under the Edit Type heading, select Concentric. - Specify the Jump value as the distance you would like your border to be drawn from the edge of the drawing sheet. - In this example, 1/2" is used. - 8.
+Select CAD> Boxes> Rectangular Polyline), then click and drag a rectangle beginning at one corner of the drawing sheet and ending at the opposite corner. - Watch for the red snap indicators that will display at each corner when Endpoint snaps are enabled. - 9.
 Select the rectangular polyline, then click and slowly drag a corner edit handle towards its center.
-When you reach the specified Concentric Jump distance, the polyline will resize so that its edges are that distance from the drawing sheet edges. - 10.
-You can create a double border in a similar manner.
-With the polyline still selected: - Click the Copy/Paste 🛤 edit button. - Click and drag one of the corner edit handles towards the center.
+When you reach the specified Concentric Jump distance, the polyline will resize so that its edges are that distance from the drawing sheet edges.

+- 10. You can create a double border in a similar manner.
+With the polyline still selected: - Click the Copy/Paste edit button. - Click and drag one of the corner edit handles towards the center.
 A concentric copy of the polyline is made when you reach the Concentric Jump distance. - 11.
 When you are finished concentrically resizing and copying your border objects, it is a good idea to restore the Default Edit Type.
-To do this, select Edit> Edit Behaviors> Default [].
+To do this, select Edit> Edit Behaviors> Default N.

 You can adjust the line weight, style and color for any CAD object in its specification dialog.
-See "Line Style Panel" on page 169 of the Reference Manual.